LeonLow97-Sandbox/postgresql-bootcamp/stephen_grider/001_SQL_Queries/005-aggregation.md

 ## Filtering Groups with `HAVING`

 - `HAVING`: Filters the set of groups.
+- The `HAVING` clause is like the `WHERE` clause of `GROUP BY`.
+- The only difference is that the `WHERE` clause cannot be used with aggregate functions, whereas the `HAVING` clause can use aggregate functions.

 ```sql
 -- Find the number of comments for each photo